W279AQ

 W279AQ (103.7 FM) is a radio station in St. Louis, Missouri, branded as "BIN 103.7".
 Owned by Educational Media Foundation, the station is operated by iHeartMedia via a leasing agreement.
 Its transmitter is located in Shrewsbury and operates from studios in St. Louis south of Forest Park.
 It broadcasts an all-news radio format under iHeartMedia's Black Information Network, targeting St. Louis's African American community.

 History

 2013-2015: Rock

 In early June 2014, W279AQ began testing its signal on the Crestwood FM Tower in Shrewsbury and began simulcasting KLOU's HD2 sub-channel, which dropped its 50s/60s hits format and began stunting with songs featuring the word "man" in the title.
 On June 16, the stunting shifted to a loop of Rick Astley's "Never Gonna Give You Up".
 Finally, on June 19, at 1:03 p.m., KLOU-HD2/W279AQ flipped to Active Rock as "Louie 103-7".
-The move was to attract younger male listeners away from Emmis Communications' KSHE and KPNT, but the attempt proved to be a failure.